 What is a gift voucher?

 Gift vouchers are any voucher, coupon or other document (including an electronic document) that can be used instead of money to pay (or pay in part) for goods and services.
 Gift vouchers come in many different forms such as paper gift certificates, electronic cards or gift cards.
 They can be issued by a single business or for a group of shops (such as a shopping centre).

 When you buy a gift voucher, you are entering into a contract with the trader.
 The voucher is like cash that you hand over in exchange for goods and services.
 In the past, traders were free to set terms and conditions, for example, how and when the voucher can be used, as long as they didn’t conflict with your consumer rights.
-Both you (or the recipient) and the trader are bound by these terms.
+Both you (or the recipient) and the trader have to follow these terms.

 New gift vouchers legislation

 After 2 December 2019, the Consumer Protection (Gift Vouchers) Act 2019 sets out new rules for gift vouchers.